DehengYang/APRConfig/README.md

   - [7.
 Acknowledgment](#7-acknowledgment)
   - [8.
 LICENSE](#8-license)

-This is a repository for systematically understanding and uncovering biases in APR (i.e., Automated Program Repair) evaluation.
+This is a repository for TOSEM'22 paper "Seeing the Whole Elephant: Systematically Understanding and Uncovering Evaluation Biases in Automated Program Repair".

 ## 1. Introduction